bertobangs/devops/README.md

 # devops
-This is devops class project1 repository
+This is devops class project1 repository.
-We are trying to create project1 files
+We are trying to create project1 files.
+Project1 is for practice purposes.